recoverEHRinformatics/technical_instructions/README.md

 # Technical Instructions
 This repository contain several technical instructions participating sites could use for data preparation and submission. <br>

 Please see below for the list of available technical instructions in RECOVER's Confluence space.
-If you cannot find the technical instruction of interest, please explore this repository further.
+If you cannot find the technical instruction of interest, please explore other repositories in [RECOVER's Github page](https://github.com/recoverEHRinformatics).

 <ul>
 <li> <a href="https://nyc-cdrn.atlassian.net/wiki/spaces/REC/pages/3008790529/Timeline+for+Site+Data+Submissions">Timeline for Site Data Submissions</a> </li>